Apple shares rise on jump in average price of iPhones

 AP Technology Writer

-Apple made more money from higher priced iPhones in the latest quarter, even as unit sales were relatively unchanged.
+Apple made more money from higher priced iPhones in the latest quarter, even as the number of phones it sold did not change much.

+The sluggish unit growth means Apple is no longer the second-biggest smartphone maker behind Samsung.
+Huawei took that spot, research firm IDC said Tuesday, with 54.2 million phones versus Apple's 41.3 million.

+Still, higher selling prices for devices like the iPhone X and iPhone 8 pleased Wall Street analysts, who are looking forward to even bigger, fancier iPhones heading into the holidays.

-Shares of Apple rose nearly 3 percent Tuesday after it reported fiscal third-quarter results that beat Wall Street expectations.
+Shares of Apple rose 4 percent after-hours Tuesday after it reported fiscal third-quarter results that beat expectations.

+CEO Tim Cook, addressing investors, wasn't fazed at the maturity of the smartphone market, which IDC said shrank 2 percent 342 million units in the quarter.

+"Whether it grows 1 percent or 2 percent ... or shrinks 1 or 2 percent, it's a great market because it's just huge," Cook said.

-Unit volume rose just 1 percent from a year ago to 41.3 million, which was expected, but the average selling price grew 20 percent to $724 per iPhone, up from $606 a year ago.
+Apple unit sales rose just 1 percent from a year ago, which was expected, but the average selling price grew 20 percent to $724 per iPhone, up from $606 a year ago.

+Cook said its premium iPhone X, which starts at $999, was the most popular iPhone in the quarter, despite being a few hundred dollars more than previous iPhones.

-That suggests that more consumers were buying its premium iPhone X, which starts at $999.
-The iPhone X features a brighter screen that spans the device from edge to edge, and boasts facial recognition technology for unlocking the device and other features.
-But while that model costs a few hundred dollars more than previous iPhones, Apple's base models - the iPhone 8 and 8 Plus - also had $50 and $30 price increases compared with their predecessors.
+It features a brighter screen that spans the device from edge to edge and boasts facial recognition technology.
+Apple's newer base models - the iPhone 8 and 8 Plus - also had $50 and $30 price increases compared with their predecessors.

+Revenue from the app store, music subscriptions and other services grew 31 percent to $9.5 billion, a record for Apple.
+Apple Music subscribers exceeded 50 million.

 Apple also reported a 37 percent increase, to $3.7 billion, in the division for miscellaneous hardware, including Apple Watch and the HomePod smart speaker.
 But Apple saw revenue declines in both the iPad and Mac computers.